tboeni/TobisTomeOfTruths/Shadows over Altanarra.md

 ## Clan Thundergut

 ### Chief Kol Thundergut
-Kol has made a deal with the Szurists and in exchange for a magic ring (which grants him magical abilites and a hefty sum of gold).
-He gave the Szurists access to the resting place of former giant leaders (which is a cardinal sin among giant kind).
+Kol has made a deal with the Accord and in exchange for a magic ring (which grants him magical abilites and a hefty sum of gold).
+He gave the Accord access to the resting place of former giant leaders (which is a cardinal sin among giant kind).

 ## Xoathra’lythidraan Morru’qethis, The Dreamless One
 _(pronounced roughly ZOH-ah-thrah-LEETH-ee-drahn MOR-roo-KEH-this)_